Sybil P. Seitzinger

 Sybil P. Seitzinger is an oceanographer and climate scientist at the Pacific Institute for Climate Solutions.
 She is known for her research into climate change and elemental cycling, especially nitrogen biogeochemistry.

 Education and career

-Seitzinger has a B.S. in biology from the Boston University (1974) and earned a PhD in biological oceanography from the University of Rhode Island in 1982.
+Seitzinger has a B.S. in biology from the Boston University (1974) and earned a PhD in biological oceanography from the University of Rhode Island in 1982 under the advising of Scott Nixon.
 She also has an honorary PhD from Utrecht University.
 She has previously served as director of the Rutgers/NOAA Cooperative Marine Education and Research Program, and was a visiting professor at Rutgers University.
 From 2006 to 2008, Seitzinger was president of the Association for the Sciences of Limnology and Oceanography.
 Following this, Seitzinger was the director of the International Geosphere-Biosphere Program at the Royal Swedish Academy of Sciences from 2008 to 2015.
 Seitzinger is currently the executive directory at the Pacific Institute for Climate Solutions and a professor of Environmental Studies at the University of Victoria.